24 Feb Three simple steps to your next family photo book

 Revisiting my digital photo hub (DPH) folders for each month in 2019, I copy the images I applied a 5 star favourite rating to a new project folder on my PC called “2019 book”.

-Opening my legacy of love app I then copy each of my 12 journal entries into a new word document for editing.
+Opening my legacy of love app I then copy each of my 12 journal entries into a new word document for editing. *** Please note that as of December 2020 LEGACY OF LOVE is only available as an app***

 Step 2 – Curate